 The factory produces 40-50 tons every year.
 The cheese is sold on the island and in the Alexandroupoli shop (14is Maiou boulevard at number 22).
 A small fraction of the cheese is even sold in Thessaloniki and Athens.

 The Papanikolau factory makes graviera (a hard cheese, slightly spicy, with an intense taste that won an award in 2013 from the Gastronomos magazine), mizithra (ricotta style cheese), feta, xirotyri (dry hard traditional cheese, slightly peppery, matured for 2 years), provio, kaseri, kaskavali, anthotyro, melihloro, volakotyri, tsakisto and makrylisio (a type of cheese named after the village of Makrylies).

-Beside cheese, Panagiotis and his father also produce extra virgin cold pressed olive oil (30 Euro/ 5 liters) and herbal handmade soaps.
+Besides cheese, Panagiotis and his father also produce cold-pressed extra virgin olive oil (30 € / 5 l) and soaps out of various medicinal plants.

 The Papanikolau shop is in the village of Makrilies, on the left side of the road.
 Besides cheese and olive oil you can find there honey, spices, tinctures and cosmetic products.